 In this article difference between Active and Passive components are explained considering various points.
 Active components are the elements or devices which are capable of providing or delivers energy to the circuit.
 Passive components are the devices which do not require any external source for the operation and are capable of storing energy in the form of voltage or current in the circuit.

-The Difference Between Active and Passive Components are as follows:-
+Difference Between Active and Passive Components

 - Active components are those who delivers or produce energy or power in the form of a voltage or current.
 Passive components are those who utilises or store energy in the form of voltage or current.